chrisseroka/shanghai_pollution_pebble_watchface/README.md

-Shanghai Pollution Pebble Watchface
+China AQI Pebble Watchface
 ===================================

-Displays the current Air Quality Index and PM2.5 concentrations for Shanghai China right on your Pebble watch.
+Displays the current Air Quality Index and PM2.5 concentrations for any city in China supported by pm35.in right on your Pebble watch.
 Statitics include:

 1. Air Quality Index
 2. PM2.5 concentration for the past 1 hour